riccardopoiani/adv-mf-bai/README.md

-# Code for the paper "Optimal Multi-Fidelity Best-Arm Identification"
+# Code for the paper "Optimal Multi-Fidelity Best-Arm Identification" (NeurIPS 2024)

 The file `requirements.txt` provides the dependency for the project.
 We relied on python 3.8 for the development of this project.